Piyal93/ubuntu_ros_virtualbox/README.md

-# Installing ROS Noetic on Ubuntu 20.04 using VirtualBox (on Windows)
+# Installing ROS Noetic on Ubuntu 20.04 using VirtualBox
 This guide will install ROS Noetic in the virual machine(Ubuntu 20.04).

 - Ubuntu Version: 20.04 LTS